mxro/maxrohde-web/content/Drafts/Mastery of Attention.md

 Related to two systems from Thinking Fast and Slow, pierce through: reflective system, widen: automatic system.

 But for both of these, don't just see them as shallow, cognitive, link them with Connection, Purpose and Spirit to unleash their full potential.

+Helps anchor your in the present.
 Meditation

 Insight meditation (Vipassana)

 - [](https://tricycle.org/print/?pid=34748)

+> Then I knew that awareness is how the human being experiences the light of consciousness.
+I learned the meaning of attention--it is the intentional channeling of awareness.
+I felt my body again, as a hollow vessel.
+I looked at my legs; they filled with warm, radiant light, disappearing into brightness.
+I looked at my arms, with the same result.
+I focused attention on every part of the body, until I became wholly light once again.
+Finally, I realized the process of real meditation to expand awareness, to direct attention, to ultimately surrender to the Light of Consciousness.

+Way of the Peaceful Warrior